livegnik/2way-design/2WAY High-Level Design.md

 <br>

-### 2.5.2 Creating Objects
+### 2.5.2 Create, Update, and Delete Objects

-To create objects within the 2WAY system, users interact with the frontend interface, which communicates with the backend's Object Manager through API calls.
-These API calls contain JSON documents specifying the details of the objects to be created.
+To create or manage objects within the 2WAY system, users interact with the frontend interface, which communicates with the backend's Object Manager through API calls.
+These API calls contain JSON documents specifying the details of the objects to be created, updated, or deleted.
 Below are examples of JSON documents for creating different types of objects based on the database schema:

 1. **Creating Attributes:**
 ```json